 When A Back Injury Occurs at Work

-When a back happens at work, inform the employer as soon as possible.
-Do not be embarrassed or feel as it is not a big deal to seek workers’ compensation.
+When a back injury occurs at work, inform the employer as soon as possible.
+Do not be embarrassed or feel that seeking workers’ compensation is not a big deal.
 It is an insurance program for both the individual and the employer.
 An employer pays into the state’s workers’ compensation program for limited liability when employees get injured.
-Individuals don’t pay for the program, but it protects the individual in case something happens.
+Individuals don’t pay for the program, but it protects them if something happens.

-Letting an injury go untreated might not be anything at first, but months and years later, it can come back and be worse than when it first happened, causing greater damage, added medical costs, and procedures that the individual has to pay for out of their pocket.
+Letting an injury go untreated might not seem like a big deal at first, but months and years later, it can come back and be worse than when it first happened, causing greater damage, added medical costs, and procedures that the individual has to pay for out of their own pocket.

 - There is a loss of function in any of the limbs.